devreplay/devreplay/CONTRIBUTING.md

 yarn test:fix
 ```

+## Linting

+We use eslint and devreplay for linting our sources.
+You can run eslint across the sources by calling yarn eslint from a terminal or command prompt.
+You can also run yarn eslint as a VS Code task by pressing Ctrl+P (CMD+P on macOS) and entering task eslint.

+To lint the source as you make changes you can install the eslint extension.

+## Issue

-If you have suggestions for how another-code-reviewer could be improved, or want to report a bug, open an issue!
+If you have suggestions for how another-code-reviewer could be improved, or want to report a bug, open an [issue](https://github.com/devreplay/devreplay/issues)!
 We'd love all and any contributions.